renovatebot/renovate/docs/usage/dependency-pinning.md

 Consider the same situation if instead you were _pinning_ dependency versions.
 Your `main` branch would not be broken because it's pinned to `foobar@1.1.0` - instead you'd have a Pull Request for upgrading to `foobar@1.2.0` which would fail.
 You'd know not to merge it and can wait for `foobar@1.2.1` or later when it's fixed.
-By pinning dependencies you know exactly what you're running and you know exactly what failed.
+By pinning dependencies you know exactly what you're running, and you know exactly what failed.

-Now consider a similar theoretical scenario where `foobar@1.2.0` is faulty but it is _not_ caught by any of your automated tests.
+Now consider a similar theoretical scenario where `foobar@1.2.0` is faulty, but it is _not_ caught by any of your automated tests.
 This is more common and more dangerous.

 If you were using SemVer ranges then this new version of `foobar` will likely be deployed to production automatically one day, sometime after which you notice errors and realise you need to fix it.